 Previously deferred compensation from services performed for offshore funds generally must be paid to the fund manager and included in the fund manager's income before 2018.
 There are steps which may be taken now to begin planning for the associated tax burden.

-In addition to the above planning ideas, consider the following before the end of 2015:
+In addition to the above planning ideas, consider the following before 2016 is over:

 Make year-end annual exclusion gifts of $14,000 ($28,000 for married couples).

 Make year-end IRA contributions.